roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Brian ****** byNonStopFunGuy© ***[Now, we're in a motel room, so my choices were to leave to go to the car, or, just not watch.
+***[Now, we're in a motel room, so my choices were to leave to go to the car, or, just not watch.
 I opted for the latter.
 Without emotion I agreed, "Sure," and grabbed my jacket that was lying on the floor next to me.
 I laid it over my head and torso, as I sat in the chair, and then when I was completely blinded - - and comfortably warm, I might add -- I relaxed her worries about me.
 "Don't mind me -- you two have some fun!"]***

  ***[I heard Kent snicker at me, as if my solution wasn't what he had in mind, but Kitty took his mind off of the husband in the room.
 After some mutual moaning which could only be from tongue-filled kissing, I heard my wife erupt with the hollar, "Ohhhh fucckkk, Kent, YES!"
 Suddenly the bed started to thump and creek rhythmically, I heard bodies clashing togther, and my wife began chanting along with the deep fucking.
 "Ohhh yesss, Kent . . . yesss . . . ohhh my gawwwd . . . oh god fuckkk . . . ohhh fuccckkk . . . yesss . . . oooh fuck meee . . . ohhh baby yesss . . . ohhh I love your cock yesss . . . ohhh fuck your little slut baby . . . give your slut the big cock she wants . . . ohhh baby . . . ohhh Kent, fuck meee!"]***